jackycfd/jackycfd.github.io/_teaching/DynamicalSystems.md

 toc: true
 ---

-An undergraduate module covers numerical methods for solving Ordinary Differential Equations.
+An undergraduate module covers Dynamical Systems with Applications in Science and Engineering.

 - <a href="https://zhihuammu.github.io/DynamicalSystems/" target="_blank">Continuous Dynamical Systems</a>